ztombol/varrick/README.md

 }
 ```

-Prepending a variable reference with a slash prevents its expansion.
-Of course,
+Prepending a variable reference with a backslash prevents its expansion.
+Of
-when escaping is enabled slashes has to be escaped too.
+course, when escaping is enabled backslashes has to be escaped too.

 ```
 http {